ibm-cloud-docs/hs-crypto/secure-connection.md

 ## Step 4: Initialize the service instance
 {: #secure-connection-key-ceremony}

-If you select the `private-only` option when you provision the service instance, all the subsequent actions are to be performed in a private network, including [initializing a service instance](/docs/hs-crypto?topic=hs-crypto-introduce-service).
-In this case, you can only [initialize a service instance using the TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) to load the master key to your service instance.
-Loading the master key using Management Utilities in a private network is not currently supported.

-If you select the `public-and-private` option when you provision the service instance, you can initialize the service instance in a public network using either [the TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) or [the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
+If you select the `private-only` option when you provision the service instance, all subsequent actions are performed in a private network, including [initializing a service instance](/docs/hs-crypto?topic=hs-crypto-introduce-service).
+You can use either [the key part files](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) or [smart cards and the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities) to initialize the service instance.
+If you select the `public-and-private` option, you can initialize the service instance in a public network.

-After the service initialization is done, you can still update your network settings by following [Managing the network settings](/docs/hs-crypto?topic=hs-crypto-managing-network-access-policies).
+After the service initialization is done, you can still update your network settings by following Managing the network settings.

 ## Step 5: Target the {{site.data.keyword.hscrypto}} private endpoint for key management service
 {: #target-internal-endpoint}